nationalarchives/ds-find-caselaw-docs/doc/adr/0017-reparsing.md

 ## Consequences

+### Publication risks if TRE is compromised

+It was flagged up that an attacker could publish a document without human review.

 ### Enrichment is destroyed (temporarily)

 The XML document will be completely rewritten by the parser (except for those fields specified above) and therefore all enrichment will be destroyed.
 The document will need to be re-enriched but should be picked up by the automatic enrichment process (assuming that it’s working and turned on.)